Seven reasons why you should take a vitamin D test

 - Clothing choices – as this can impact the amount of sun exposure your body receives.
 Some people who wear full length clothing for cultural or religious reasons can experience lower levels of vitamin D.5

-- Age – older Australians are not able to synthesize vitamin D as effectively as younger adults or children placing them at a greater risk of deficiency.6
+- Age – older Australians are not able to synthesize vitamin D as effectively as younger adults or children placing them at a greater risk of insufficiency.6

-- Supplementation – if you are regularly taking a vitamin D supplement your risk of developing vitamin D deficiency may be reduced. r
+- Supplementation – if you are regularly taking a vitamin D supplement your risk of developing vitamin D insufficiency may be reduced. r